 - 31% lower average monthly health care costs

 Study 4: Home delivered meals reduce medical costs for nutritionally at-risk people

 Can home delivered meals reduce health care spending for people who are nutritionally vulnerable?
 A study5 was designed to evaluate whether home delivered meals – either medically tailored or not – would reduce the use of some health care services and health care spending for some patients.
 Study participants who faced food insecurity, chronic medical conditions, or weight change, were selected to receive weekly, medically tailored meals delivered to their doorstep for six months.
 The results of the study showed that meal delivery programs reduce cost and utilization for some patient populations.
 Participants experienced:

 - 40% lower overall healthcare spend

 These studies underscore the fact that healthy food saves lives and saves money.
-As research on the topic accumulates, it’s clear that nutritious, condition-appropriate meals can help patients – chronically ill, recently discharged and those facing food insecurity -- stay healthier.
+As research on the topic accumulates, it’s clear that nutritious, condition-appropriate meals can help patients — chronically ill, recently discharged and those facing food insecurity — stay healthier.
 That can ultimately lower costs for the health care system, reduce mortality rates, and support higher quality, longer life for patients.
-Learn more (CLICK HERE) about the condition-appropriate food Mom’s Meals delivers to doorsteps around the country.
+Learn more about the condition-specific food Mom’s Meals® delivers to homes around the country.